Cotswold Way - 9 Days & 8 Nights9 Days & 8 Nights 4.6 Read 174 reviews

 Ascent: 378m / Descent: 421m

 Shenberrow is a country house in 8 acres of North Cotswolds’s little village of Stanton.
 All rooms for comfortably furnished with en-suite bathrooms and all the usual comforts in the way of TV & tea & coffee making facilities.

 The Old Post House offers accommodation in an old converted stable block furnished with original antiques and comfortable beds.
 The rooms have a television, radio and the facility for making tea and coffee.
 Breakfast is served in the house itself, in what used to be Stanton’s original post office.

-New Forge House is a comfortable B&B which has 2 double en-suite rooms.
+New Forge House is a comfortable B&B which has two double en-suite rooms.
 The rooms have all the amenities you require for a lovely overnight stay.

 Leaving Stanton, you soon discover the Iron Age hill fort Beckbury Camp dating back to 2,000 BC, before arriving at medieval Hailes Abbey.
 The 13th Century ruins and newly built museum (open April-August, payable locally) are wonderful to explore and discover the history of the monks who lived and worshipped at the abbey for nearly three centuries.
 Continue via Sudeley Castle, part of England’s history for over 1,000 years, featuring a beautiful 15th-century church and lovely gardens.
 Pass Belas Knap, a huge Neolithic burial chamber, and then on to Cleeve Hill, the highest point of the Cotswolds hill range.